Help Students Gain Academic Credit

 Cambodia - Sustainable Community Development

-Join this program in the northern region of Cambodia that remains in need of further development during its recovery from a civil war.
+This program in the northern region of Cambodia remains in need of further development during its recovery from a civil war.
 Participants can choose to volunteer at a sustainable school or to work in the construction of community buildings.
 The school was built with the help of former volunteers and offers free education to families that cannot otherwise afford it.
 Volunteers at both the teaching and construction placements will be able to help restore and inspire a community in need.

 4. Students of Geography

 Kenya - Maasai Mara Lion and Wildlife Conservation